xiao-fang/xiao-fang.github.io/source/_posts/windows-thread.md

             }
         }
         ```
-    > Only task in Non-Run status (`Created/WaitingForActivation/WaitingToRun`) can be successfully canceled, otherwise, if the task is started/running (`Running`), cancel task would throw `System.AggregateException` exception when calling Wait/Result of Task, and if the task is completed (`RanToCompletion`/`Canceled`/`Faulted`), cancel will take no effects and also throw no exceptions.
+    > Only task in Non-Run status (`Created / WaitingForActivation / WaitingToRun`) can be successfully canceled, otherwise, if the task is started/running (`Running`), cancel task would throw `System.AggregateException` exception when calling Wait/Result of Task, and if the task is completed (`RanToCompletion`/`Canceled`/`Faulted`), cancel will take no effects and also throw no exceptions.

 - ContinueWith another Task
     - `task` can be continued with another task, or tasks one by one, in `continuationAction` can access the pass-in `task`, continuationAction can also `cancelable` via `CancellationToken`, and executes `conditionally` by `TaskContinuationOptions`.